dendroenydris/entity-resolution-pipeline/README.md

 4. **First Letter :** Articals with the same first letter would be in the same bucket.

 > -You can find the code for this part in the file named `Matching.py`.
-Each function is called  `blocking_x`, where x isthe respective blocking method.
+> Each function is called  `blocking_x`, where x is the respective blocking method.

 **<u>Matching</u>**